ge-king/diceroll/README.md

 ## Installation
 ### Dependencies
 Use `pip -install discord` to install the discord dependency.

 Clone from this repository.

-Simply insert your unique discord in the main .py file, and run.
+Simply insert your unique discord token in the *Token* line of main .py file, and run.